 The Jamaica Hospital, on its past record, deserves the support and co-operation of the residents of Queens County, though it has suffered from the handicap of an inadequate building.
 A splendid building has been erected on Van Wyck Avenue, Richmond Hill, and its equipment and appointments will be second to none in the Metropolitan District.
 A fund of \$250,000 is being raised to complete the building and to equip it.
-That the residents of Forest Hills will contribute generously for this excellent cause is Hills will contribute generously for this excellent cause is a foregone conclusion.
+That the residents of Forest Hills will contribute generously for this excellent cause is a foregone conclusion.

-There are several phases to the appeal that this cause There are several phases to the appeal that this cause makes to our citizens.
+There are several phases to the appeal that this cause makes to our citizens.
 Possibly the strongest motive in a matter of this kind is a purely selfish one.
-What does it mean in comfort and satisfaction to the husbands and fathers of Forest Hills to know that in case of serious illness or accident to any members of their families a hospital can be reached in a few minutes, with a record such as the Jamaica Hospital has enjoyed, and where the same attention can be given as in any New York hospital?
+What does mean in comfort and satisfaction to the husbands and athers of Forest Hills to know that in case of serious illness or accident to any members of their families a hospital can be reached in a few minutes, with a record such as the Jamaica Hospital has enjoyed, and where the same attention can be given as in any New York hospital?
 Then there is the purely altruistic side of the matter.
-Where can a better opportunity be afforded for the exercise of the impulse that is in some degree in all of us toward practical philanthropy?
-And then, of course, the question of local pride is involved.
+Where can a better opportunity be afforded for the exercise of the impulse that is in some degree in all of us toward practical pride is involved.
 With a large number of communities working to raise this necessary fund of one-quarter of a million dollars, will Forest Hills do less than its full duty?
-A large number of workers have been secured to call on the residents of Forest Hills and Forest Hills Gardens, and we be near the courteeus attention of each either.

-and we bespeak the courteous attention of each citizen and as liberal an attitude toward this project as the means of each will permit.
-F. C. THOMPSON
+A large number of workers have been secured to call on the residents of Forest Hills and Forest Hills Gardens, and we bespeak the courteous attention of each citizen and as liberal an attitude toward this project as the means F. C. THOMPSON.
+Chairman of Campaign Committee. of each will permit.

-Chairman of Campaign Committee.
 The captains of the teams working in the drive are: Lyman Beecher Stowe, G. G. Thomson, S. W. Eckman and Rev. Albert Sheppard.